-Static routing is the fundamental routing mechanism, in which all routes are manually configured by network administrators.
+Static routing in computer networks is the fundamental routing mechanism, in which all routes are manually configured by network administrators.
+Static routes are simplest to implement in smaller networks.

 To learn more about routing mechanisms and protocols, you can enroll in our networking courses, where we clear these fundamental networking concepts.